Instream Flow Incremental Method (IFIM)

 Instream habitat suitability studies are required for a wide variety of planning applications where aquatic organisms are an important consideration in the decision-making process.
 At certain flows, for example, the water may be too fast for juvenile fish or velocities may be too high for fish to spawn.
 At other flows, the water may be too shallow for spawning or suitable spawning gravel may not be covered by water.
 Identification of instream flow targets that allow fish to flourish are necessary for hydroelectric dam and water supply operators.
 These targets must be balanced with water management issues such as reservoir level targets, power generation, and recreational boating and fishing.
 These kinds of habitat studies typically require the Instream Flow Incremental Method (IFIM), one of the most widely used instruments in the world for assessing the effect of flow manipulation on river habitats.

-DSI are developing a 2D hydrodynamic, sediment transport, toxics and water quality model of the Lower Athabasca River in Alberta, Canada.
-Part of this study includes habitat analysis for various fish species native to this river.
+DSI developed a 2D hydrodynamic, sediment transport, toxics and water quality model for the Lower Athabasca River in Alberta, Canada.
+Part of this study included habitat analysis for various fish species native to this river.

 Download Example EE Models

 Download an example model and run with the free EEMS Demo Version.